xjmusic/xjmusic/README.md

 Assuming the docker containers are up and the hosts configured, you'll be able to open the main UI in a browser at [http://xj.dev/](http://xj.dev/)

-The front-end UI is served by the Nginx server on `hub01xj1` via the local `ui/dist` volume.
+The front-end UI is served by the Nginx server on `hub01xj1` via the local `ui/hub/dist` volume.
 During development, use the [Ember CLI](https://ember-cli.com/) to keep the front-end continuously re-built in real time:

-    cd ui
+    cd ui/hub
     ember build --watch

 To compile the Java server-side applications and package them for deployment: